Mayeu/mayeu.me/newsletter/thank-you.md

 lang: en
 ref: newsletter-thank-you
 title: Thank you for joining 🎉
 description: Hi, I'm Mayeu.
-I mostly do computering, tea :tea:, and travelling
+I mostly do computering, tea 🍵, and travelling
 ---

 You are in! 🎉